S2-group/msr-2021-green-practices-replication-package/dataset_building/README.md

 ## Phase 2: Generating Timestamps

-Here we just get the data point dates and transform them into timestamps.
+Here we just get the data point dates and transform them into timestamps, necessary for answering RQ1.
 If you wish to completly execute this phase, you must delete the <i>input_data/included-datapoints-date.csv</i> file.

 ```bash
 $ cd phase2/